2024 Transformation Competition

 The review panel will then discuss all applications and rank them.
 Research teams for the top-ranked applications that meet the stream’s goals and the threshold of excellence for all criteria will be invited to present their proposal in person to a jury.

 The jury will then select the applications to recommend for funding from among the top-ranked applications identified by the review panel.
 When deciding which applications to recommend for funding, the jury will also consider diversity in terms of topics, geography, research teams and potential impacts as well as the groups/communities/individuals that will be impacted by the outcomes.
+When considering diversity elements, the jury will also take into account active Transformation projects funded through previous competitions.

 Communication of results